SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 it is assigned to the *item* pattern, the program executes the *statements*, and then continues execution at the beginning of the loop.
-Otherwise, the program does not perform assignment or execute the *statements*, and it is finished executing the ``for``-``in`` statement.
+Otherwise, the program doesn't perform assignment or execute the *statements*, and it is finished executing the ``for``-``in`` statement.

 .. syntax-grammar::